 8 This Agreement does not cover procurement by procuring entities pursuing an activity described in this Annex when that activity is exposed to full market competition.

-ii electricity in regard of suppliers and service providers of Canada and Japan;
+ii electricity in regard of suppliers and service providers of Australia, Canada and Japan;

-iii urban railway, tramway, trolley bus or bus services covered under this Annex in regard of goods, services, suppliers and service providers from Canada, Japan and the United States;
+iii urban railway, tramway, trolley bus or bus services covered under this Annex in regard of goods, services, suppliers and service providers from Australia, Canada, Japan and the United States

 b procurement by entities listed in this Annex as regards procurement of HS Nos 8504, 8535, 8537 and 8544 (electrical transformers, plugs, switches and insulated cables) in regard of suppliers of Israel and Korea; and HS Nos 85012099, 85015299, 85015199, 85015290, 85014099, 85015390 and 8536 in regard of suppliers of Israel;

-c procurement by procuring entities covered under this Annex of air traffic control equipment in regard of suppliers and service providers from the United States;
+c procurement by procuring entities covered under this Annex of air traffic control equipment in regard of suppliers and service providers from Australia and the United States;

 d procurement of services in regard to Parties which do not include service contracts for the relevant entities in Annexes 1 to 3 and the relevant service category under this Annex in their own coverage;